jontywigster/hyper-v_sensie_build/README.md

 ## Windows VM Templates
 When a Windows VM is to be created, a 'template' is created first.
 This template is created per-flavour (e.g. Standard, Datacenter, Standard Core, DC Core).
-This template is then cloned and the hostname in this cloned guest is updated.
+This template is then cloned, the hostname in this cloned guest is updated, and the entered password is set.

 If the template already exists, because the flavour of Windows was used before, the template is not recreated.

 In other words, if a 2025 Standard Core VM was built, the second time a 2025 Standard Core VM is built, only the template is cloned.
 This helps speed up the process.
 There is a prompt to 'refresh' the template.
 If 'y' is entered, the template is rebuilt from scratch and would be used for subsequent builds.

+Originally Linux VMs templates were created too but I removed this as builds are relatively quick anyway.

 ## Converting a Windows ISO to a VHDX
 I originally built Windows VMs from WDS but, among other things, had to wait for a Windows VM to POST then boot via PXE.
 This took a while.
 While searching for alternatives I came across https://github.com/fdcastel/Hyper-V-Automation.
 It's superb.